xiix0/scam/README.md

-You never hesitate to tackle the most difficult problems.
+As to the Adjective: when in doubt, strike it out.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"